JohanSamir/revisiting_rainbow/README.md

 ## Giving credit
 If you use Revisiting Rainbow in your research please cite the following:

-Johan S. Obando Ceron, & Pablo Samuel Castro (2020).
+Johan S Obando-Ceron, & Pablo Samuel Castro (2020).
 Revisiting Rainbow: Promoting more insightful and inclusive deep reinforcement learning research.
 Proceedings of the 38th International Conference on Machine Learning, ICML 2021. [*arXiv preprint:* ][arXiv_rev]

 In BibTeX format: